 - Smart appliances can be connected to home energy management systems or smart electric meters to use electricity more efficiently during off-peak hours.

-- In the EU, individual classes use the letters A to D, with A being the most energy-efficient.
-Dark green is highly efficient, while red is less efficient.
+- In the EU, individual classes use the letters A to G, with A being the most energy-efficient.
 The more plus (+) signs, the more energy-efficient the appliance.
 A+++ appliances are 48% more energy-efficient than A+ appliances.

 - Quality and longevity: Has the product been designed to last?
 Is it made from quality materials?
 Even better, does it come with a warranty or options for easy repair/part replacement?